BaBingoBango/BaBingoBango/README.md

  - Use a "Healthcare Mode" intended for frontline COVID-19 medical staff
  - Block or report users

-The server has since been deactivated, but the experience helped me learn about back-end design and interfacing with Sql databases.
+The server has since been deactivated, but the experience helped me learn about back-end design and interfacing with SQL databases.
 This being said, the experience was slightly scarring.

 > **Fun Fact No. 4**<br>
 > I have a slight fear of back-end development, due to my relative lack of experience.
 Thus, I am actively looking for experience in this area to conquer my fear and be even more super cool!